-Risk Detail Mitigation other suppliers. of legal chall to non-comp to non-compliance with the PCR The development of a procurement process to appoint suppliers to a Framework is under way and due to commence in Summer 2023.
+Risk Detail Mitigation • • The development of a procurement process to appoint suppliers to a Framework is under way and due to commence in Summer 2023.
 There have been two market engagement events held with a further one scheduled for early June.
 The events have been widely publicised and well attended by suppliers.
 A Prior Information Notice (PIN) of the Council's intentions will be published after the Market Engagement event in June.
 Supplier failure.
 Supplier is unable to provide service or ceases trading.
 All providers are required to have an active and up to date Business Continuity Plan.
 These are reviewed on a regular basis along with periodic checks on financial stability via the credit safe system.

-New procurement Delays in procurement of new contracts.
-The development of the procurement model is progressing well, with a detailed timetable drawn up and the project board meeting regularly to move the work forward.
-Mobilisation Consultation is taking place with service users so their needs are integrated into new contracts. the procurement process.
+New Delays in The development of the procurement procurement procurement of new contracts. model is progressing well, with a detailed timetable drawn up and the project board meeting regularly to move the work forward.
+Mobilisation on service users and Consultation is taking place with service users so their needs are integrated into the procurement process.
 The mobilisation will be phased and time built in to allow smooth transitions.
-Call-offs, where possible, will managed to allow as much mobilisation as possible. - Impact on Service Users users in the event of a legal challenge to any of the direct awards proposed.
-Any break in service would be extremely disruptive and unsettling for service users, some of whom are very vulnerable.
-If a supplier was no longer allowed to deliver, other currently contracted providers would be contacted to arrange alternative placements / services for clients.
+Call-offs, where possible, will managed to allow as much mobilisation as possible.
+Legal Challenge - Impact on Service Users users in the event of a If a supplier was no longer allowed to deliver, other currently contracted providers would be contacted to arrange alternative placements / services for clients.
 If applicable, service users with residential places could utilise direct payments / personalised budgets to remain in the homes.
 The procurement of the new HCS Framework is due to commence in late Summer 2023.
 The affected service would be given high priority when call-offs / new contracts begin.
-DPIA. sensitive personal data.
-Risk of processing of personal data by suppliers prior to the DPIA being signed off / any delays in the completion of the DPIA An overarching DPIA to cover all the contracts and suppliers has been drafted and further information is being sought both internally and from suppliers to complete it.
+Delays in / non- signature of the DPIA.
+The service includes sensitive personal data.
+Risk of processing of personal data by suppliers prior to the DPIA being signed off / any delays in the completion of the DPIA.
+An overarching DPIA to cover all the contracts and suppliers has been drafted and further information is being sought both internally and from suppliers to complete it.
 The service area and procurement team will collaborate to ensure this is completed.

-Support is being provided by the bi- borough Information Governance / Caldicott Support Manager.
+Support is being provided by the biborough Information Governance / Caldicott Support Manager.